xdumaine/jingle-stanza/README.md

 #Jingle Stanza

 Jingle Stanzas is a utility for using [jxt](https://github.com/otalk/jxt/) to translate Jingle objects (from [jingle.js](https://github.com/otalk/jingle.js/)) to and from xml stanzas similar to [stanza.io](https://github.com/otalk/stanza.io/), but for use with an xmpp library other than stanza.io.
+It is largely based on stanza.io, using the jxt definitions for stanzas created therein.
+Credit where it's due: [stanza.io](https://github.com/otalk/stanza.io/).

 ##Usage